praj-bellakka/tp/docs/team/aaapppsss.md

 - **Feature:** Added user profile initialisation
-  - What it does: Detects first time users (no user data) or if user data in storage was corrupted and allows user to set up their profile (gender, age, height, weight).
-Upon setting up profile, a daily calorie goal that maintains their current weight is calculated and set to their profile according to their body type.
+  - What it does: Detects first time users (no user data) or if user data in storage was corrupted and allows user to set up their profile.
+    Upon setting up profile, a daily calorie goal that maintains their current weight is calculated and set.
   - Justification: This feature is essential to the calorie goal generation feature, as calorie goal generation cannot be performed if any of the user data is missing.